course-details-portlet

 Further on evaluation

-• Up to eight written assignments, the number will be specified in the beginning of the semester Assessment
+• Up to eight written assignments, with the exact number specified at the start of the semester

-The compulsory assignments are evaluated as approved/non approved.
-Both academic texts, the oral presentation and 80% of the written assignments must be approved in order to access the final exam.
+Both assignments based on empirical studies, the coursework requirement related to practice, and 75% of the written assignments must be approved in order to access the exam.

 Specific conditions